Online Learning Council Fellows

 - Drexel University Core Design Elements Checklist review (conducted by one Fellow)

-- Quality Matters Rubric review (conducted by a team of three Fellows)
+- Quality Matters Rubric review (conducted by a team of three QM Certified Reviewers)

-The Fellows are Quality Matters certified Master Reviewers and can help faculty consider approaches for aligning University, program and course learning outcomes and advancing course quality, student engagement, and assessment strategies.
+The Fellows are Quality Matters certified Master and Peer Reviewers and can help faculty consider approaches for aligning University, program and course learning outcomes and advancing course quality, student engagement, and assessment strategies.

 Faculty who are new to online teaching, or simply wish to update their skills, can take the OLC New Online Faculty Training (level 1), a self-paced, facilitated course also in Blackboard Learn.
 This program can also be provided in a webinar or "face-to-face" format.
 Since many faculty do not come to campus so all of the services described above are also provided virtually.